Published 2025

 Modeling demand

-The Demand Modeling Overview module provides an overview of the data sources and approach used to model demand for health care services and providers.
-Here, we provide additional details specific to modeling demand for the health occupations covered in this analysis.
+The Demand Modeling Overview module provides an overview of the data sources and approaches used to model demand for health care services and providers.
+Here, additional details are provided specific to modeling demand for the health occupations covered in this analysis.

 Dividing (a) total national health care utilization by (b) total health care workers (plus estimated starting year shortages), by delivery site, provides a national ratio (Exhibit XI‑5).
 Under the Status Quo scenario, these ratios are assumed to be constant over time.
 These ratios are not estimates of the number of patient encounters with the health care worker during the course of the year.
 Rather, these ratios simply relate growth in demand for health care workers to the growth in demand for health care services in the setting in which they work.

 Demand for pharmacists, pharmacy technicians, and pharmacy aides is tied to the number of prescriptions written.
-Using the pooled files of the latest available data from the National Ambulatory Medical Care Survey (NAMCS) and the outpatient National Hospital Ambulatory Medical Survey (NHAMCS), we modeled average number of prescriptions written during an office, outpatient, or emergency visit by medical specialty or diagnosis category associated with the visit.
-5 We pooled 2014-2016 NAMCS files, which report detailed physician specialty, to model prescriptions by visit to a particular specialty.
-Later years of NAMCS do not include detailed physician specialties, so we applied the distribution of detailed specialties in the pooled 2014-2016 NAMCS data to the overall weighted estimates of the recent 2019 NAMCS.
+Using the pooled files of the latest available data from the National Ambulatory Medical Care Survey (NAMCS) and the outpatient National Hospital Ambulatory Medical Survey (NHAMCS), the average number of prescriptions written during an office, outpatient, or emergency visit by medical specialty or diagnosis category associated with the visit were modeled.5 The 2014-2016 NAMCS files were pooled, which report detailed physician specialty, to model prescriptions by visit to a particular specialty.
+Later years of NAMCS do not include detailed physician specialties, so the distribution of detailed specialties in the pooled 2014-2016 NAMCS data were applied to the overall weighted estimates of the recent 2019 NAMCS.
 The most recent NHAMCS outpatient public use files available for analyzing prescriptions are 2007-2011.
 The 2012-2017 NHAMCS outpatient survey data is currently on hold due to data quality issues, and data was not collected for 2018-2020.

 When multiplied by the projected number of visits, this provides a projection of future prescriptions written.
 The assumption is that the ratio of filled to written prescriptions will remain constant over time.
 Medications prescribed for hospital inpatient is modeled as a ratio of national inpatient days to national number of pharmacists working in hospitals.
 The projected growth in demand for prescriptions in ambulatory settings is used to project growth in demand for community-based pharmacists and those working in mail-order pharmacies.
 The projected growth in hospital inpatient days is used to project growth in demand for hospital-based pharmacists.

 Emergency medical technicians (EMTs) and paramedics provide a wide range of services—many of which do not show up in medical billing records.
-The number of ambulance arrivals and transfers between hospitals is used as a proxy for demand for EMTs and paramedics, based on analysis of the 2019-2021 NHAMCS emergency department file and the 2021 NIS which as discharge information indicating if a patient was transferred to another hospital.
+The number of ambulance arrivals and transfers between hospitals is used as a proxy for demand for EMTs and paramedics, based on analysis of the 2021-2022 NHAMCS emergency department file and the 2022 NIS which has discharge information indicating if a patient was transferred to another hospital.

 Modeling demand for community health workers (CHWs) is challenging because CHWs work in many different capacities—with approximately 62% working in state or local government programs.
-Employment opportunities for CHWS are driven largely by government funding, while the need for CHWs is substantial as indicated by disparities in health outcomes by socioeconomic circumstances, by race/ethnicity, and by other dimensions such as geographic location and studies showing the cost-effectiveness of using CHWs.7 8 9 10 For CHWs working in hospital inpatient settings, we use total inpatient days as the proxy for service demand.
-For CHWs working in ambulatory settings or home health, we use visits for clinical social workers as proxy for demand.
-For CHWs working in government programs, we use total population as the proxy for demand.
+Employment opportunities for CHWS are driven largely by government funding, while the need for CHWs is substantial as indicated by disparities in health outcomes by socioeconomic circumstances, by race/ethnicity, and by other dimensions such as geographic location and studies showing the cost-effectiveness of using CHWs.10 11 12 13 For CHWs working in hospital inpatient settings, total inpatient days are used as the proxy for service demand.
+For CHWs working in ambulatory settings or home health, visits for clinical social workers are used as proxy for demand.
+For CHWs working in government programs, total population is used as the proxy for demand.
 Hence, projected growth in demand for CHWs is a weighted average of growth in demand for hospital inpatient days, ambulatory visits, home health visits, and population growth with the weights corresponding to the number of FTEs working in the various employment settings.

 Demand scenarios